LuigiSigillo/Attention2Angio/README.md

   publisher={Hindawi}
 }
 ```
-- Folder structure for training given below.
+- Folder structure for data-preprocessing given below.
 Please make sure it matches with your local repository.
 ```
 ├── Dataset
 |   ├──ABNORMAL